-- Any CTIA-Accredited IMEI checker: The IMEI checker will reveal if a phone is blacklisted.
+- Any CTIA-Accredited IMEI checker: These IMEI checkers reveal if a phone is blacklisted.
 If you’re looking to buy a pre-owned or new iPhone or iPad from a stranger, always ask for the device’s IMEI.
 Use an IMEI checker to make sure the phone wasn’t stolen or reported lost

 - Wireless Carriers: If unsure about using any of these services or if getting mixed results, call any wireless carrier.
 They should answer any questions about an iPhone blacklist.

-If the iPhone or iPad is blacklisted, it’s often very difficult to get it iPhone unlocked.
+If the iPhone or iPad is blacklisted, it’s often tough to get it iPhone unlocked.
 Mobile carriers are the only ones who have the power to reverse a blacklisted iPhone.
 If you know the carrier associated with the iDevice, contact them directly to ask about IMEI status.

-If you discover that your iPhone is locked AND NOT on the GSM Blacklist there are ways you unlock it.
-Usually you contact the mobile carrier the iPhone is locked to.
+If you discover that your iPhone is locked AND NOT on the GSM Blacklist, there are ways you unlock it.
+Contacting the phone’s current mobile carrier is usually the first route to get the iPhone unlocked.
 They should unlock it for you.

-It’s really important to know if your iPhone is locked or unlocked.
-This is especially true if you purchase a pre-owned iPhone/iPad or if you purchase a new iPhone/iPad from ebay, craigslist, or from any local or online reseller.
-Prior to purchase, ask for the IMEI.
-If the party is unwilling to provide it, best to move on and find a reseller who does provide you the IMEI before you purchase the iPhone or iPad.
+It’s crucial to know if your iPhone is locked or unlocked.
+This is especially true if you buy a pre-owned iPhone/iPad or if you purchase a new iPhone/iPad from eBay, craigslist, or from any local or online reseller.
+Before purchase, ask for the IMEI.
+If the party is unwilling to provide it, best to move on and find a dealer who does offer you the IMEI before you purchase the iPhone or iPad.